FudaWiki/fudawiki-files/newgames/tsuki-narabe.md

 Dealer shuffles and deals 4 cards to each player.
 The rest of the deck is placed face-down on the table as the draw pile.

 Starting with the dealer counter-clockwise, each player draws a card from the draw pile and adds it to their hand.
 Then the player discards a card from their hand which they do not need.
+Turn passes to the next player.

 Once a player has 4 cards in month sequence (example: May, June, July, August), then the player continues their turns as normal until they could draw a card that completes the month sequence (regarding the previous example, this would either be an April or a September card).
 When they do, they reveal their hand to other players and declare victory.